 Our approach and governance

-Our approach to environmental and social risk management is based on a combination of policy, standards and guidance.
+Our approach to environmental and social risk management is based on a combination of statements, standards and guidance.
 This enables us to adopt a robust approach, while maintaining the flexibility to consider potential clients and transactions on their respective merits.

 Barclays has a dedicated global Environmental Risk Management team.
 This team is a part of the central Credit Risk Management function in Group Risk, recognising that environment is a mainstream credit risk issue.
-Environmental and social risks are required considerations in risk assessment for credit facilities and capital market transactions, and an Environmental Risk Standard is included in the Wholesale Credit Risk Control Framework.
+Environmental and social risks are required considerations in risk assessment for credit facilities and capital market transactions.
+Environmental Risk Standard is included in the Wholesale Credit Risk Control Framework.
 The team reviews any project finance application for more than US$10m, as stipulated by the Equator Principles, and may also review applications below this threshold and any other types of transaction referred to it when these relate to sensitive sectors or regions, or where deemed appropriate.

 Barclays' approach to environmental credit risk management addresses both direct and indirect risks:

 Direct risk can arise when the Bank takes commercial land as collateral.
 In many jurisdictions, enforcement of a commercial mortgage by the Bank, leading to possession, potentially renders the Bank liable for the costs of remediating a site if deemed by the regulator to be contaminated, including for pre-existing conditions.
 In the UK, the Group’s approach requires commercial land, if being pledged as collateral, to be subject to a screening mechanism.
 Assessment of the commercial history of a piece of land and its potential for environmental contamination helps ensure any potential environmental degradation is reflected in the value ascribed to that security.